johnjackoleary/cfi-commonplace-book/README.md

 All plugins are meant to be optional, although Dataview is heavily used.
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview) is used heavily for aggregating files and reformatting raw data.
 Most unusual symbols in the Markdown, especially in files like Gait Charts (e.g. [[C152 GAIT and Datasheet]]), are for Dataview.
 - [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian) is for convenience in editing tables.
 This is totally optional but very helpful.
+- [Git](https://github.com/denolehov/obsidian-git) for easy vault backups.
+	- #todo :: Figure out better Git approach if allowing folks to contribute
+- [Text Format](https://github.com/Benature/obsidian-text-format) convenience for  formatting with keyboard shortcuts.
+- (Disabled) [Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition) for creating flashcards to study.
+This was useful for checkride prep, and could be revisited.
+Only disabled because it was no longer used.

 ## Odds and Ends Todo